Go walking before bed whenever you can. It has many benefits.

-There could be narrow, patchy sidewalks, speeding cars with drunk drivers.
+There could be narrow, patchy sidewalks and speeding cars with drunk drivers.

-You might not have anyone to go walking with and, depending on the area, that’s a bad idea.
+You might not have anyone to walk with; depending on the area, that’s a bad idea.

 If you don’t feel safe in your area, would it make a difference if you took some mace, a big dog, or a friend?

-The ability to go for a walk at night, to do it with minimal concern for personal safety, to really enjoy it, is a luxury.
+The ability to go for a walk at night, do it with minimal concern for personal safety, and really enjoy it is a luxury.

-It might be worth it to you to figure out how you can get this perk for yourself in order to be able to enjoy it safely.
+It might be worth it to you to figure out how to get this perk for yourself to enjoy it safely.

 Take a look at the night sky.
 Are you in a place where you can see the stars?
 See what phase the moon is in.
 See what constellations you can make out.
 If you’ve never tried to make them out, you should.

 Do you know your neighborhood during the day?
 You should meet it at night.

 If you need to, carry a can of pepper spray, keep your eyes open, and enjoy.